Episode 5 – Cid: The Adventure of the Underground Waterway

 Thankfully, this is when Kaze chooses to arrive, but when he tries to rely on the Magun, it doesn’t respond, leading the monsters to turn on him.
 This… well let’s just say that it leads to the hilarious line: “Kaze was just eaten!”
 This episode is great.

 Lisa then reaches inside of herself to use her Kigen Arts to revive Ai rather than CPR.
 The spirits are favourable and Ai revives, but the party is still surrounded by monsters.
 By the way, the monsters are, uh… breathing loudly… and in a distinctive pattern?
 I wouldn’t be surprised if you told me they were actually saying Japanese words in an extremely drawn-out fashion, or something like that?
 Lisa reacts to this, saying that the only way to save the kids would be to sacrifice herself by turning herself into Kigen energy.

 Thankfully, Kaze is still alive in a plant monster’s stomach, because we can’t rely on ourselves, now can we!
-This leads to yet another funny bit where Kaze gives his usual speech inside a monster’s belly, as seen from the outside.
+This leads to yet another funny bit where Kaze gives his usual speech inside a monster’s belly, as seen and heard from the outside.

 The soil charge triad to use on you has been decided!

 Grinding and devouring rocks: Sharp Gray.